Dinesh-89406873/COP-AND-THEIF/README.md

 - While KINT is active, each wrong Police lock consumes 1 KINT credit and allows another guess in the same round.
 - A correct Police guess ends the round immediately.
 If KINT is not used, the first locked wrong guess ends the round and awards +500 to the Thief.
 - KINT is reset after the round and must be activated again in another round if credits remain.

+## ARASAN gameplay updates
+- Police timer starts only after the Police opens their private sheet.
+- Police has 60 seconds from sheet-open time to lock a player.
+- If Police does not lock in time, the Thief receives the +500 round bonus; Police receives no bonus.
+- A Police lock is checked immediately: correct => Police +500, wrong => Thief +500.
+- System Police opens its sheet automatically and behaves like a normal player before deciding.
+- A System King waits exactly 15 seconds after a completed round before starting the next round.
+- Private sheets use a closed-scroll/opening-scroll animation.
+- Main game controls use a raised royal/game-button treatment with stronger typography and responsive mobile layout.